-The Member is merely recommending the benefits of Cloud Computing technology to the bookkeepers, which is different to providing an Outsourced Service in respect of a Material Business Activity.
-In these circumstances, it is unlikely that the Member needs to consider APES GN 30.
+The Member is merely recommending the benefits of Cloud Computing technology to the bookkeepers, which is different to providing an Outsourced Service in respect of a Material Business Activity, In these circumstances, it is unlikely that the Member needs to consider APES GN 30.

+Deleted: unique Deleted: I Deleted: due to the unique

+circumstances from an individual Client's perspective depending on the circumstances of the Client

+Deleted: is within the scope of

+Deleted: that it is within the scope of

+Deleted: c Deleted: c

+Deleted: Deleted: within the scope

+Deleted:

+Deleted: c

+Deleted:

+Deleted: Accordingly, the professional advice provided by the Member to the bookkeepers to use cCloud cComputing is not within the scope of APES GN 30.
-A Member in Public Practice provides information technology and company secretarial services to medium-sized financing companies and these encompass material activities of the relevant companies.

-The Member is providing Outsourced Services in respect of Material Business Activities of the companies and accordingly these Outsourced Services are likely to require consideration of APES GN 30.

-Example 8 GC14,GC15,GC16,GC31,SC17,SC30, SC65

-A Member in Public Practice assists a large multi-national Firm with offices in Australia, New Zealand and Singapore to restructure its management reporting and accounting processes.
+Example 7 Deleted: ¶ A Member in Public Practice provides information technology and company secretarial services to medium-sized financing companies and these encompass material activities of the relevant companies.
+Formatted: Left The Member is providing Outsourced Services in respect of Material Business Activities of the companies and accordingly these Outsourced Services are likely to require consideration of APES GN 30.
+Deleted: will be within the scope Example 8 GC14,GC15,GC16,GC31,SC17,SC30, SC65 Deleted: ¶ A Member in Public Practice assists a large multi-national Firm with offices in Australia, New Zealand and Singapore to restructure its management reporting and accounting processes.
 To complete required procedures, the Australian Firm intends to utilise its Network Firms in New Zealand and Singapore to perform the Engagement.

-The Member in Public Practice discloses to the Client that the Member will be using Network Firms based in New Zealand and Singapore to perform the Engagement.

-Depending on the circumstances and nature of the Engagement (i.e. whether it is a Material Business Activity), the Member may need to consider the guidance in APES GN 30.
-The Member has made appropriate disclosures consistent with paragraph 5.3.
+Firms based in New Zealand and Singapore to perform the Engagement Deleted: and the Client Depending on the circumstances and nature of the Engagement (i.e. whether it is a Material Business Activity), the Member may need to consider the guidance in APES GN 30.
+The Member has made appropriate disclosures consistent with paragraph 5.3, Deleted: , Example 9 ^{GC31,SC64} A Member in Public Practice provides Professional Services to a number of Clients.

-Example 9 GC31,SC64

-A Member in Public Practice provides Professional Services to a number of Clients.
 The Member enters into a contract with an External Information Technology Service Provider for the provision of record storage, computer support and backup services.
 These activities are internal activities of the Firm and are not considered to be Material Business Activities as defined by this Guidance Note.

-Example 10 GC8,GC31,SC6,SC8,SC25, SC29,SC32

-A Member in Public Practice conducts the audit of a group financial report of a large manufacturing company.
+Deleted: Example 10 GC8,GC31,SC6,SC8,SC25, SC29,SC32 A Member in Public Practice conducts the audit of a group financial report of a large manufacturing company.
 The Member is the group engagement partner as defined by ASA 600 Special Considerations - Audits of a Group Financial Report (Including the Work of Component Auditors).
-There are a number of subsidiaries in the group and to complete the audit, the Member plans to use component auditors to audit five of the ten subsidiaries of the group.
+There are a number of subsidiaries in the group and to complete the audit, the Member uses component auditors to audit five of the ten subsidiaries of the group.
+Deleted: for The Member in Public Practice discloses to the audit committee of the Client that the Member will be utilising component auditors for the five subsidiaries.
 In these circumstances paragraph 1.6 applies and the group audit is excluded from the scope of this Guidance Note.

-Appendix 2
+Deleted:

-Factors to consider for inclusion in an Outsourcing Agreement
+Appendix 2, Deleted: SC57 Fa ctors to consider for inclusion in an Outsourcing Agreement